Here’s Why Bipolar Screening Tests May Be Helpful For You

 Having trouble navigating mood shifts?

-Effectiveness of online therapy for those living with bipolar disorder: Does it work?
+Effectiveness of online therapy for bipolar disorder

-According to research published in the Journal of Mental Health, online cognitive behavioral therapy (CBT) or “talk therapy” has been scientifically suggested to be equally as effective as in-person therapy—specifically when it comes to the reduction of symptoms of certain mental health conditions like depression and anxiety disorder.
+According to research published in the Journal of Mental Health, online cognitive behavioral therapy (CBT) or “talk therapy” has been scientifically suggested to be equally as effective as in-person therapy — specifically when it comes to the reduction of symptoms of certain mental health conditions like depression and anxiety disorder.

 Additionally, CBT may also be used in the treatment process of different types of bipolar disorder, offering patients supportive strategies to lessen the impact of symptoms on their experiences.